OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 Importing VMs
 ================================================================================

-VMs running on Azure that were not launched through OpenNebula can be :ref:`imported in OpenNebula <import_wild_vms>`.
+VMs running on Azure that were not launched through OpenNebula can be :ref:`imported into OpenNebula <import_wild_vms>`.